TheRealKaup/TextureCreator/README.md

 To then generate binary files with GNU Make, run the command `make -C build/`, and they will be outputted to the directory `build/bin/`.

+You can learn more about using KTech and Premake in [KTech's FAQ](https://github.com/TheRealKaup/KTech/blob/master/documentation/faq.md#how-to-build-ktech-with-premake).

 ## Manual

 ### Command line arguments